goccy/go-zetasqlite/cmd/zetasqlite-cli/README.md

-      --history=   specify the history file for used queries (default: .zetasqlite_history) --autoindex  specify the auto index mode. automatically create an index when creating a table --explain    specify the explain mode. show results using sqlite3's explain query plan instead of executing the query
+      --history=   specify the history file for used queries (default: .zetasqlite_history) --autoindex  specify the auto index mode. automatically create an index when creating a table --explain    specify the explain mode. show results using sqlite3's explain query plan instead of executing the query --no-color   specify the not color mode

 Help Options:
   -h, --help     Show this help message
 ```

+If you specify the name of a database file after the command, it will execute the query against that file.

 ## Commands